moby/moby/pkg/tarsum/tarsum_spec.md

 ## Introduction

 The transportation of file systems, regarding docker, is done with tar(1) archives.
-Types of transpiration include distribution to and from a registry endpoint, saving and loading through commands or docker daemon APIs, transferring the build context from client to docker daemon, and committing the file system of a container to become an image.
+There are a variety of tar serialization formats [2], and a key concern here is ensuring a repeatable checksum given a set of inputs from a generic tar archive.
+Types of transportation include distribution to and from a registry endpoint, saving and loading through commands or docker daemon APIs, transferring the build context from client to docker daemon, and committing the file system of a container to become an image.